-- 2. Work with Metrolink on the continuation of the new weekend service. - 3.
+- 1. Represent VCTC in SCRRA MAAC and other rail meetings. - 2.
+Work with Metrolink on the continuation of the new weekend service. - 3.
 Work with Metrolink staff to improve and coordinate outreach. - 4.
 Monitor and provide staff support for VCTC's portion of the Main Line operation costs, maintenance-of-way, and capital activities. - 5.
 Support major Right of Way (ROW) and capital projects along the corridor including projects led by other agencies.
 Maintain vegetation control and encroachments along track right-of-way between Moorpark and the Los Angeles County Line.